Hashim Gazdar

 Muhammad Hashim Gazdar (محمد ہاشم گذدر; 1 February 1893 - 19 February 1968) was one of the three representatives from Sindh to the Constituent Assembly of Pakistan, and the second Deputy Speaker of the National Assembly of Pakistan.

 Early life

-Gazdar was born in 1895 in Jaisalmer.
-A Gazdar, his father Faiz Muhammad Gadha, was an engineer who had moved from Rajputana to Karachi after the Sindh was under the jurisdiction of the British empire since 1843.
+Gazdar was born in 1893 in Jaisalmer into a Silawat family, the youngest son of Faiz Muhammad (Fabji) who was a master builder (Gajdhar/Gaidher) of the royal court.
+After Faiz Muhammad's death young Hashim was brought up by his elder brother Nazar Muhammad who moved with his family from Rajputana to Karachi around 1900.
+The Silawat community from Jaisalmer had already established a presence in the city following the annexation of Sindh to the British empire since 1843.

 Gazdar started his academic career from Sindh Madressah-tul-Islam, Karachi, and completed Intermediate in 1911.
 He also studied civil engineering, earning a degree from the College of Engineering, Pune in 1916.

 He was involved in an uplift project for the lower caste in Bombay, but this was unsuccessful.
 He and a number of other people were dismissed from this project.

 Political life

 After losing his job in Bombay he returned to Karachi where he performed his services as an engineer, in District Local Board, Karachi.
 However, during the subsequent four years, differences on policy matters arose with G. M. Syed, who was then the president of Board; Gazdar resigned.